 Josh Bloch and Bob Lee present 7 Java code puzzlers, code seeming to produce some result, but actually producing something unexpected.
 They explain why is that, showing the correct solution.

-Chris Houser presents the expression problem showing two ways to solve it in some languages, followed by a demonstration of solving it using multimethods and protocols in Clojure, mentioning pros and cons of each solving method.
+Chris Houser presents the expression problem showing how to solve it using multimethods and protocols in Clojure, mentioning pros and cons of each method.

 Yehuda Katz presents the evolution of the Ruby on Rails project, the challenges it had to overcome and what are the lessons that could be helpful in making other open source projects successful.

-Bob Lee and Eric Burke present Square, a card reader and its corresponding application used to read bank cards in order to receive payments through an Android device, showing how the magnetic stripe decoding works, presenting a point-of-sale API, and a library for persistence, REST communication and dialog management.
+Bob Lee and Eric Burke present Square, a card reader used to receive payments through an Android device, presenting a point-of-sale API, and a library for persistence and REST communication.